Electronic Mechanism that Quenches Field-Driven Heating as Illustrated with the Static Holstein Model

-Given a periodically-driven system that does not heat up indefinitely, we study the logical follow-up questions: What does the steady state look like and how is it reached as a function of time?
+In this Letter, we examine periodically driven systems that do \textit{not} heat up indefinitely and study the logical follow-up questions: What does the steady state look like and how is it reached as a function of time?
 To this end, we consider a minimal interacting model where itinerant electrons on a chain are coupled to adiabatic phonons.
 Starting from a thermal state, we drive our system with a dc electric field, representing the simplest realization of a Floquet system (due to Bloch oscillations).
 This setup allows us to sample the initial states with a classical Monte Carlo method and reach the steady state on lattice sizes much larger than in state-of-the-art exact-diagonalization studies.
 To characterize our final states, we look at the frequency-resolved electron distribution function.
 In thermal equilibrium, the occupation of states is governed by the Fermi-Dirac distribution $f_\mathrm{eq}(\omega) = 1/[\exp(\beta \omega) + 1]$ and only depends on the inverse temperature $\beta = 1/\kB T$.
 The fluctuation-dissipation theorem relates $f_\mathrm{eq}(\omega)$ to the ratio of lesser and retarded single-particle Green's functions (defined below).
 In the same way, we define a nonequilibrium distribution function $f_\mathrm{\infty}(\omega)$ for the steady state.
-Only if our system reaches a thermal state, will $f_\mathrm{\infty}(\omega)$ correspond to $f_\mathrm{eq}(\omega)$ with a renormalized temperature.
+Only if our system reaches a thermal state will $f_\mathrm{\infty}(\omega)$ correspond to $f_\mathrm{eq}(\omega)$ with a renormalized temperature.
 Our main results are shown in Fig.~\ref{fig:FT_spec_E1.0}.
 The steady-state spectral functions consist of minibands centered at integer multiples of the electric field (due to the Wannier-Stark ladder formation).
 For each miniband, we find Fermi-Dirac-like distribution functions with negative, positive, or zero slope corresponding to positive, negative, or infinite effective temperatures, respectively.
 The cases with nontrivial distribution functions are highly nonequilibrium, because the distribution function should be a single one for all minibands, not a different one for each miniband; the midpoints of each miniband also follow a separate distribution function.
-Furthermore, the proximity to the heat-death scenario can be tuned by adjusting the electric field.
-We explain below how this arises due to competing localization effects.
+The proximity to the heat-death scenario can be tuned by adjusting the electric field close to a zero-temperature resonance that lifts Wannier-Stark localization.
+Away from these points, our system never fully heats up to infinite temperature; importantly, we identify the symmetrization of the gauge-invariant momentum distribution function as the underlying mechanism to avoid the runaway heating.

 To study the nontrivial properties of the steady state, we consider the 1D Holstein model $\hat{H}(t) = \hat{H}_\mathrm{el}(t) + \hat{H}_\mathrm{ph}$ in an electric field.
 The electronic subsystem is given by